System-size dependence of charged-particle suppression in ultrarelativistic nucleus-nucleus collisions: Charged-particle RAA dependence on pT and A

 The results are compared to a model that provides an empirical description of high-\pt hadron suppression in heavy ion collisions~\cite{Arleo:2022shs} based on scaling properties.
 In this approach, the magnitude and system-size dependence of \RAA are governed by an effective parton energy loss scale inferred from the observed scaling of suppression with collision geometry and particle multiplicity.
 The scaling parametrization is inspired by the expected relationship between parton energy loss and in-medium path length at leading order in pQCD.
 Fits of this scaling model to RHIC and LHC data yield an average parton energy loss with an approximately linear dependence of the in-medium path length; light ion collision data are not included in this fit.
 These scaling-based calculations are in agreement with the data within the uncertainties.

+The LCPI and CUJET/CIBJET calculations use charged-particle \pt spectra from \pp collisions calculated at leading order in perturbation theory, whereas DGLV+SPLC and Bayesian use NLO pQCD calculations.
+Differences in the fragmentation function parametrizations do not substantially change the slope of the predicted charged-particle \pt spectrum in \pp collisions, as summarized in Refs.~\cite{Borsa:2023zxk,dEnterria:2013sgr}.
+The \RAA observable benefits from substantial cancellations of the renormalization and factorization scale uncertainties and fragmentation function fit uncertainties in the ratio, while remaining sensitive to modifications of particle production arising from nuclear effects.

 Overall, models that include parton energy loss naturally generate a monotonic decrease of \RAA with increasing \A, qualitatively consistent with the data.
 The magnitude and detailed \A dependence vary among models, reflecting differences in the assumptions about medium formation in small and large systems, the path-length dependence of energy loss, and the temperature scaling of the jet transport coefficient \qHat.
 Although still compatible within the combined experimental and theoretical uncertainties, a subset of the models tend to slightly underestimate the central value of the data, as seen in Fig.~\ref{fig:fig4}.
 Therefore, the CMS \RAA measurements offer enhanced sensitivity to key aspects of energy loss modeling when considered in aggregate as opposed to individually.
+This is further supported by the comparison to the theoretical predictions presented prior to the release of the preliminary results, which is described in \addmatter{sec:preInitialStages}{Section~6}.
 A comparison of the theoretical calculations of \RAA as a function of \pt can be found in \addmatter{sec:RAAvsPt_systemSize}{Section~5}.